alroman/couchedev/README.md

 $ vagrant up
 ```

-The VM will publish on port `5984` to see couchDB
+The VM will publish on port `5984` to see couchDB.
+To check that your DB is running:

 ```
 $ curl http://localhost:5984

 {
   "couchdb": "Welcome",
   "uuid": "90e9c243e0f3d5297e2c8854cbdc83dd",